-With so much already being spoken about this global pandemic, let’s throw some light on a relatively inconspicuous aspect, or rather, consequence, that this worldwide lockdown has given rise to domestic violence.
+With so much already being spoken about this global pandemic, let’s throw some light on a relatively hidden aspect, or rather, consequence.
+This worldwide lockdown has given rise to domestic violence.
 Yes, you heard that right.
 Going by official statistics and reports, the collective efforts to save lives through lockdown have pushed one vulnerable group into the abysses of darkness.

 Domestic Violence Rate Has Gone Up Worldwide

 For example, in Hubei province, which was the epicenter of the initial coronavirus outbreak, activists in a media statement confirmed that domestic violence reports to police more than tripled in one country alone during the lockdown in February, from 47 last year to 162 this year.
-Likewise, Brazil has witnessed a surge in domestic violence cases, and it attributes to coronavirus isolation when it comes to state-run drop-in centers.
+Likewise, Brazil has witnessed a surge in domestic violence cases.
+And it attributes to coronavirus isolation when it comes to state-run drop-in centers.

 How COVID-19 Is Acting As A Catalyst

-Normally the perpetrators and the victims spend some parts of the day in work or socializing, thus giving the victims some breathing space and someone to talk to.
-But now with the COVID-19 lockdown, victims are confined indoors WITH their abusers all day long, leading to a spike in violence and abuse.
+Normally the perpetrators and the victims spend some parts of the day at work or socializing.
+Thus giving the victims some breathing space and someone to talk to.
+But now with the COVID-19 lockdown, victims are confined indoors with their abusers all day long.
+It led to a spike in violence and abuse.

-Rescue Paths Outlined For Victims
+Rescue Paths Outlined For Victims Dealing With Abuse

-It offers some solace to know that in countries with the strictest lockdowns, victims are exempt from some of the rules.
-The Welsh Government said that its Live Fear Free helpline will remain open 24×7 and reminded that if anybody is in immediate danger, he/she should contact 999.
+It offers solace to know that in countries with the strictest lockdowns, victims are exempt from some of the rules.
+The Welsh Government said that its Live Fear Free helpline will remain open 24×7.
+They reminded that if anybody is in immediate danger, they should contact 999.
 A spokesman further added that the authorities are working in close coordination with all lead domestic abuse service providers and charities in Wales to ensure prompt support for people at risk.

-Kids Are As Much Vulnerable As Adults
+Kids Are As Much Vulnerable To Abuse As Adults

 And, if the lockdown in India, as well as other countries, continues for months at a stretch, life for such victims will be no better than a living hell.
 As governments invest billions into their economic and health departments, it is also imperative to not overlook or neglect the importance of equality and fundamental human rights.

-Let us pause for a moment and give it a thought: there are countless people out there in the world for whom home is not as safe as it should be.
+Let us pause for a moment and give it a thought.
+There are countless people out there in the world for whom home is not as safe as it should be.
 While staying indoors is a comfortable and reassuring option for us given the times, it is a nightmarish experience for so many!